xuebingwu/ESM-Scan/README.md

 # <font color='MediumSlateBlue '> **ESM-Scan**  </font>

-## Predict the impact of every possible mutation in a protein using Evolutionary Scale Modeling ([ESM](https://github.com/facebookresearch/esm))
+## Predict the impact of every possible mutation in any protein using Evolutionary Scale Modeling ([ESM](https://github.com/facebookresearch/esm))

 ---